gcapes/git-course/08-remote.md

 ### Push other local branches to a remote repository

-Let's push all our local branches into our remote repository:
+Let's push each of our local branches into our remote repository:

 ```{.bash}
 $ git push origin branch_name
 ```

-This will work assumig that 'origin' is still an alias for our remote repository in GitHub.
 The branch should now be created in our GitHub repository.

 To list all branches (local and remote):